tabular-io/iceberg-kafka-connect/README.md

 ```

 ## Multiple destination tables, dynamic routing
-This example will write to tables with names based on the value in the `type` field.
+This example writes to tables with names based on the value in the `type` field.
 If a table with
 the name does not exist, then the record will be skipped.
-For example, if the record's `type` field
+Here, if the record's `type` field
-is set to `list`, then the record will be written to the `default.events_list` table.
+is set to `list`, then the record is written to the `default.events_list` table.

 ### Create two destination tables
 See above for creating two tables.